Linear Model and Extensions: Time-to-event data

 \end{proposition}

 Proposition \ref{prop::survival-mean} holds for both continuous and discrete non-negative random variables.
 It states that the expectation of a nonnegative random variable equals the area under the survival function.
 It does not require the existence of the density function of $T$.
+I leave its proof as Problem \ref{hw23::survival-expectation}.